- What is human trafficking?

 Under 18:

-Child sex trafficking is when a person under the age of 18 does a sexual act for money or something of value.
+Child sex trafficking is when a person under the age of 18 is involved in a sexual act for money or something of value.
 Even if the person is not forced, threatened, pressured, or lied to, it is still sex trafficking because the law says people under the age of 18 are too young to consent to sex acts.
+This means even if there was no force, the youth still experienced sex trafficking

 Note: You may have heard this called “child prostitution” but people under the age of 18 should not ever be referred to as “prostitutes” because the law says they are not old enough to consent to sex acts.